ChainSafe/protocol/positions/forest.md

   issues and turn it into Rust code
 - Design and implement new features for the client
 - Refactor and improve existing features in the client
-- Ensure the client says compatible with the other client implementations
+- Ensure the client stays compatible with the other client implementations
 - Collaborate with and assist team members with their issues
 - Collaborate with other protocol implementation teams to share knowledge on the protocol, whether it be high-level protocol details or technical details that